From Chet Holmgren to Domantas Sabonis, reviewing the 2023-24 season for 11 former Gonzaga players in the NBA

 2023-24 reg. season stats: 68 games (47 starts), 9.2 ppg, 4.1 apg, 2.1 rpg

-In review: Nembhard's numbers didn't change drastically from a rookie season in which he started 63 times, but he raised his value substantially throughout the NBA Playoffs, averaging roughly 35 minutes in the Eastern Conference Quarterfinals and Eastern Conference Finals, scoring 21 points per game and averaging 7.7 assists during the Boston series.
-In the two games Haliburton missed, Nembhard averaged 28 points, 9.5 assists and 5.0 rebounds, demonstrating what he's able to do as a primary facilitator/scorer.
+In review: Nembhard's numbers didn't change drastically from a rookie season in which he started 63 times, but he raised his value substantially throughout the NBA playoffs, averaging roughly 35 minutes in the Eastern Conference quarterfinals and Eastern Conference finals, scoring 21 points per game and averaging 7.7 assists during the Boston series.
+In the two games Haliburton missed, Nembhard averaged 28 points, 9.5 assists and 5.0 rebounds, demonstrating what he can do as a primary facilitator/scorer.
 Nembhard could have an opportunity to gain valuable international experience on the Olympic stage with the Canadian national team this summer before returning as an integral piece of Indiana's young backcourt next season.

 Corey Kispert, G, Washington Wizards